 Becky from IL

 My daughter goes to a private school which uses shredded tires on the playground.
 I don't consider it to be a real bad problem but one day she did come home very dirty and the knees of her blue leggings were stained.
 I asked the teacher and she said probably it happened because the day before it had rained.
 What I find more aggrevating is how these little pieces of the tires end up sticking to her jackets, sweaters and sometimes are all over her socks as they seem to get in her shoes.
-It's not that easy to remove and I don't like spending my time doing it!

 I don't know that I can do much about it other than to ask that they change her into old shoes and socks ea day for recess.